 SWFWMD used the LAMFE model as the primary (essential) tool to quantify or determine the recommended MFLs.
 The LAMFE model is a laterally averaged two-dimensional hydrodynamic model that was developed by SWFWMD staff.
 This model is not utilized outside of SWFWMD and does not have the history and broad testing of some other hydrodynamic models currently utilized for this type of work.
-Based on this, it is important that the modeling report reference and provide discussion of available documentation for review of the model in past applications.
+Based on this, it is important that the modeling report provide all references and discussion of available documentation for review of the model in past applications.

 Review of the data set utilized for the development and calibration of the LAMFE model verified that it had sufficient temporal and spatial coverage and was a robust data set.
-Additional data analyses could be provided in the modeling report and summarized in the MFL report to provide the reader with a detailed understanding of key aspects of the system's hydrodynamic behavior that the model represents,.
-This helps to strengthen the confidence in the model simulations.
+Additional data analyses could be provided in the modeling report and summarized in the MFL report to provide the reader with a detailed understanding of key aspects of the system's behavior that the model needs to represent.
+One aspect of the model data that was not presented in either of the reports was the depth data used, the source, and coverage.